maxh/maxheinritz.com/_posts/2025-05-26-the-primacy-of-the-mind.md

 But when it comes to navigating the actual lived experience of being conscious, I find it more useful to focus on the primacy of the mind: the mind exists first, and the "universe" is borne of sensations within it.

 Both perspectives seem valid and non-conflicting, useful in their own ways.
-My aim here around their philosophical implications and more about their pragmatic value.
+My aim here is less to explore the philosophy and more about pragmatic value.
 A practitioner's musings, as it were.

 ## First- vs third-person